Bedirhan233/Vr-FishCream/README.md

     }
 }
 ```
-When a kid is statisfied I get a bool that is true and I check in the FamilyMovement script that if the other kid is true too if not I dont do anything else I set them to done.
+When a kid is satisfied, I get a boolean value that is true.
+In the FamilyMovement script, I check if the other kid is also true.
+If not, I don't do anything, but if both are true, I mark them as done.

 ```csharp
     public void KidIsDone()